SS Central America: Discovery of wreck and recovery of gold and artifacts

 The ship was located by the Columbus-America Discovery Group of Ohio, led by Tommy Gregory Thompson, using Bayesian search theory.
 A remotely operated vehicle (ROV) was sent down on September 11, 1988.
 Significant amounts of gold and artifacts were recovered and brought to the surface by another ROV built specifically for the recovery.
 The total value of the recovered gold was estimated at $100–150 million.
 A recovered gold ingot weighing 80 lb sold for a record $8 million and was recognized as the most valuable piece of currency in the world at that time.

-The Columbus-America Discovery Group's eventual discovery of the wreckage may have been spurred on by initial interest by Harry John, an heir to the Miller Brewing Company fortune who near the end of his life launched unsuccessful, haphazard treasure hunts funded by a supposedly charitable foundation he had run for decades.
+The Columbus-America Discovery Group's eventual discovery of the wreckage may have been spurred on by initial interest by Harry John, an heir to the Miller Brewing Company fortune who, near the end of his life launched unsuccessful, haphazard treasure hunts funded by a supposedly charitable foundation he had run for decades.

 Legal issues

-Thirty-nine insurance companies filed suit, claiming that because they paid damages in the 19th century for the lost gold, they had the right to it.
+Thirty-nine insurance companies filed suit, claiming that they had the right to it because they paid damages in the 19th century for the lost gold.
 The team that found it argued that the gold had been abandoned.
 After a legal battle, 92% of the gold was awarded to the discovery team in 1996.